openplans/openblock-old/docs/packages/ebdata.rst

 The ``dbf``, ``excel``, ``mdb``, and ``unicodecsv`` modules are for reading stuctured data, and generally follow the python csv reader api.
-See the code for more details on how to use the.
+See the code for more details on how to use them.

 The pdf module is for converting pdf to text, and requires Xpdf. http://www.foolabs.com/xpdf/download.html